Exceptional Circumstances (Regulation 13)

 - Victim of Criminal Activity

-There are a number of areas that are not considered as valid extenuating circumstances.
+There are a number of areas that are not considered as valid exceptional circumstances.
 These include general pressure of academic work as you are expected to have planned your work schedule, and personal computer/IT device problems, as you are expected to have taken adequate precautionary measures e.g backups and checking compatibility with University systems.
-Religious observance is not viewed as a valid extenuating circumstance as such issues are not unforeseen; students should instead discuss with the School whether a ‘special provision’ claim can be made for an assessment.
+Religious observance is not viewed as a valid exceptional circumstance as such issues are not unforeseen; students should instead discuss with the School whether a ‘special provision’ claim can be made for an assessment.

 How do I make a claim?

-If extenuating circumstances occur and you anticipate that these will cause a delay in submitting your work or prevent attendance at an examination, you will need to submit an Extenuating Circumstances Claim and appropriate evidence to your School(s).
+If exceptional circumstances occur and you anticipate that these will cause a delay in submitting your work or prevent attendance at an examination, you will need to submit an Exceptional Circumstances Claim and appropriate evidence to your School(s).
 You should submit your claim as soon as you become aware of the problem and prior to the examination and/or coursework deadline.
 The claim form can be accessed within e-vision, by logging into the KLE.

 Claims may also be accepted after the coursework deadline or examination, providing that they are submitted before the meeting of the relevant Discipline Examination Panel (where marks are confirmed).
 Schools will provide you with its deadlines for ECs submission either by email, on notice boards or via the KLE.